 Quebec’s John Bull Character in the 1800s

 Yet, from many points of view, the city was indeed Victorian, at one time.
 Quebec was ceded to Britain by the 1763 Treaty of Paris.
 This followed the fateful defeat of General Montcalm’s forces on the Plains of Abraham by General Wolfe of the British Army.
-While the Quebec Act of 1774 enabled the survival of French civil and religious society by recognizing the French language, the Catholic faith and French civil law, British rule in Quebec was consequential, to say the least.
+Certainly the Quebec Act of 1774 enabled the survival of French civil and religious society by recognizing the French language, the Catholic faith, and French civil law.
+But British rule in Quebec was consequential, to say the least.

 Brewing fit in well with the local scene because under the French regime, brewing had been conducted continuously since the earliest arrivals.
 Its first commercial manifestation was in 1668 when Intendant Jean Talon set up a brewery on the site of what was later the Intendant’s first palace.
 Finally (1852) the site was a brewery again, the Anchor Brewery of Joseph K. Boswell, a Dublin-born immigrant.

 In Quebec City in the 1800s, the larger breweries belonged to Paul Lepper, James McCallum and not least, Joseph Boswell.
 Boswell’s sons continued to manage the business until (and even after) the brewery became part of the National Breweries group in 1909.

 The breweries of the Anglo-Saxon incomers reflected an organisation and technology similar to what was occurring in elsewhere in the English-speaking world.
 This extended quite naturally to beer styles.
 The sorts of beer made by the early brewers of Quebec Province were similar to those made in Britain at the time, for example porter, mild ale, pale ale, Burton ale, Scotch ale.
 Simply put, they were the beers familiar to the people who set up the breweries, by dint of homeland memory or as cultural inheritance (handed down in the new land).